General terms & conditions

 3.4.
 Unless otherwise agreed, subsequent changes to the order may be billed at appropriate rates in addition to the price originally agreed.

 4.1.
-Delivery deadlines for services rendered by the Translator are only binding if they have been agreed in writing and if the Client has discharged its cooperation obligations in a timely manner (e.g. providing the documents which the Translator requires to complete the translation).
+Delivery deadlines for services rendered by the Translator are only binding if they have been agreed in writing and if the Client has discharged its cooperation obligations in a timely manner (e.g. providing the documents which the Translator requires to complete the relevant assignment).

 4.2.
 An agreed delivery deadline is only a fixed date transaction (“Fixgeschäft”) if it has been expressly designated in writing as being tied to a fixed date.